 Credit cards, gift cards, and hotel access key cards are some of the common items that use magnetic stripe technology.
-Magnetic stripes (or magstripes) are made up of millions of itty-bitty magnetic particles suspended in a film.
-This film is then applied to cards and magnetically encoded with data characters.
+Magnetic stripes (or magstripes) consist of a film with millions of magnetic particles suspended within it.
+Card manufacturers apply this film to cards.
+The manufacturer then encodes the magnetic area of the card with alphanumeric symbols.
 Once it’s encoded, the card is ready to swipe!

 Hico vs Loco

-The ability of a magnetic material to withstand an external magnetic force is called coercivity.
-The coercivity of a magstripe is measured by a unit called an Oersted.
+Coercivity is the ability of a magnetic material to withstand an external magnetic force.
+A unit called an Oersted measures magstripe coercivity.

 Hico is simply shorthand for HIgh COercivity.
-A hico mag is more resistant to the effects of a magnetic field, meaning it’s harder to erase the information that’s stored on it.
+A hico mag is more resistant to the effects of a magnetic field.
+The higher the coercivity of the magstripe, the harder it is to erase the information that’s stored on it.
 Hico cards have a resistance of 2750 Oerstead.

 Hico magstripes are important for applications that require you to keep information stored for a while.
 Credit/debit cards, gift cards, security access cards, and employee ID cards use hico technology.

-As you’ve probably guessed, loco is an abbreviation of LOw COercivity.
+Similarly, loco is an abbreviation of LOw COercivity.
 Loco cards have a much lower resistance of 300 Oersted.
-Loco magstripes are easily reprogrammed and designed for more temporary use, making them ideal for applications like hotel key cards and amusement park passes.
+Loco cards are easier to reprogram because of this lower coercivity.
+This ability to easily rewrite makes them ideal for applications like hotel key cards and amusement park passes.

 Hico magstripes are more expensive than loco due to their higher resistance.